Effective Date: May 12, 2005

 b.
 NPR 8621.1, "NASA Procedural Requirements for Mishap Reporting, Investigating, and Recordkeeping."

 a.
-The Associate Administrator for SOMD is responsible for certification of launch vehicle readiness for NASA missions.
-The AAA for LSP is delegated responsibility for representing the SOMD at any pre-launch LSP reviews and chairs the LRR.
+The Associate Administrator for HEOMD is responsible for certification of launch vehicle readiness for NASA missions.
+The Director for LSO is delegated responsibility for representing HEOMD at all pre-launch reviews and chairs the LRR.

 b.
-The LSP Manager, reporting to the LSP AAA, SOMD is responsible for signing the COFR for each NASA LSP managed launch service.
+The LSP Manager, reporting to the HEOMD Direcror for the LSO is responsible for signing the COFR for each NASA LSP managed launch service.
 The LSP Manager is also responsible for the following:

 (1) Coordinating participation of the spacecraft customer, launch services program, safety and mission assurance (SMA), launch service contractor representatives, and other organizations within NASA, as appropriate, at the LVRR.